News/Commentary

 It was painful, but the people of Saint Paul's accepted the challenge.
 They sold the primary and high school buildings.
 (They're condos now).
 They rebuilt the grade school from scratch.

 Today, the BVM's are gone, replaced by secular teachers.
-But you can often see Mother Teresa's Sisters of Charity, two by two on the J streetcar and the 24 Divisadero bus, saying their beads on the way to serving the homeless downtown.
+But you can often see Mother Teresa's Sisters of Charity, two by two, on streetcar or bus, saying their beads on the way to serving the homeless downtown.

 Look to the rooftop of the old grammar school convent adjoining the church.
 On laundry day, their clean white robes and bedclothes flutter in the fresh air.